blockpass-identity-lab/scottish-healthcare-ecosystem-poc/README.md

 * Abramson, W., van Deursen, N. E., & Buchanan, W. J. (2020).
 Trust-by-Design: Evaluating Issues and Perceptions within Clinical Passporting.
 Blockchain in Healthcare Today.
 * Abramson, W., Papadopoulos, P., Pitropakis, N., & Buchanan, W. J. (2021).
 PyDentity: A playground for education and experimentation with the Hyperledger verifiable information exchange platform.
 Software Impacts, 9, 100101.

+You can watch a demo of the PoC on youtube:

 [![Scottish Healthcare Ecosystem PoC Demo](https://i9.ytimg.com/vi/ZMIWxIq1MoQ/mq1.jpg?sqp=CNTgqJAG&rs=AOn4CLDxK9MrLeVgla-V9rluTGVpYdq3mA)](https://www.youtube.com/watch?v=ZMIWxIq1MoQ&feature=youtu.be)

 You can also find all the iStar diagrams produced as part of this research using the [piStar tool](https://www.cin.ufpe.br/~jhcp/pistar/) in the `iStar-diagrams` folder.